-- We recognise the importance of teaching our pupils how to stay safe, and that opportunities to do so form an integral part of a broad and balanced curriculum. - Learning opportunities will take the form of: PSHE lessons (in line with statutory requirements for the Relationships and Heath curriculum and accompanying DfE-recommended resources), Computing lessons, Relationships and Sex education, assemblies, circle time, class time, and visiting speakers, as well as smaller group and focussed intervention for pupils identified as particularly vulnerable, as needed. - The ethos of our academy and its curriculum will support the promotion of British Values, which is designed to build resilience to exploitation and radicalisation. - We will model and teach safe behaviour and appropriate language (including how to stay safe online, and our use of filtering and monitoring) and will promote a culture of safety within our academy where everyone's opinion is valued, and everyone has someone safe to whom they can turn. - It is important that pupils feel that we take seriously any concerns that they have.
-We will actively collect feedback from our pupils and will regularly engage with Pupil Voice to seek the views of pupils on their experiences of feeling safe at our academy and within their communities. - Please see separate Relationships, Health and Sex Education policy and academy curriculum documentation for further information.
+- Waterton Academy Trust recognise the importance of teaching our pupils how to stay safe, and that opportunities to do so form an integral part of a broad and balanced curriculum. - Learning opportunities will take the form of: PSHE lessons (in line with statutory requirements for the Relationships and Heath curriculum and accompanying DfE-recommended resources), Computing lessons, Relationships and Sex education, assemblies, circle time, class time, and visiting speakers, as well as smaller group and focussed intervention for pupils identified as particularly vulnerable, as needed. - The ethos of each academy and its curriculum will support the promotion of British Values, which is designed to build resilience to exploitation and radicalisation. - Academy staff will model and teach safe behaviour and appropriate language (including how to stay safe online, and our use of filtering and monitoring) and will promote a culture of safety within each of our academies where everyone's opinion is valued, and everyone has someone safe to whom they can turn. - It is important that pupils feel that we take seriously any concerns that they have.
+Our academies will actively collect feedback from pupils and will regularly engage with 'Pupil Voice' to seek the views of pupils on their experiences of feeling safe at our academy and within their communities. - Please see the separate Relationships, Health and Sex Education policy and academy curriculum documentation for further information.